 THE BEST ANNUAL REPORT AND TRANSPARENCY

-The European Union and the World Bank, in partnership with the National Accounting, Reporting and Auditing Reform Support Fund (RSF), have announced the opening of the 2022 Annual Report and Transparency Award (BARTA) .
+The World Bank, in partnership with the Accounting Reform's Stakeholders' Foundation (RSF), has announced the opening of the 2023 Annual Report and Transparency Award (BARTA).
 The aim of this competition is to increase the quality of reporting and transparency of Georgian companies.
 Given European and global developments, in particular the steps taken towards the introduction of sustainability reporting, this award has an even more important role to play.

-This year BARTA for the first time opens to all first category companies and groups in addition to all companies that are public interest entities (PIEs), including companies in the A and B listing categories, banks, insurance companies, etc. All companies listed on the exchange will automatically participate in the evaluation if they satisfy eligibility criteria, namely an unqualified audit opinion and timely submission of all mandatory reporting applicable to the company’s category.
-Other companies classified as PIEs, including commercial firms, will need to apply.
+This year BARTA for the first time opens to all first category companies and groups in addition to all companies that are public interest entities (PIEs), including companies in the A and B listing categories (see the full list of eligible companies).
+All companies listed on the exchange will automatically participate in the evaluation if they satisfy eligibility criteria, namely an unqualified audit opinion and timely submission of all mandatory reporting applicable to the company’s category.
+All other companies classified as PIEs, first-category entities and groups will need to apply.

 The deadline for companies to submit is October 31, 2023.

-As part of the BARTA’s gradual evolution to reflect the emergence of sustainability reporting, the 2022 competition will have two awards for sustainability reporting.
-Reports must be based on a generally recognized framework, such as the Global Reporting Initiative, and be included within the Annual Report.
+As part of the BARTA’s gradual evolution to reflect the rapid emergence of sustainability reporting, the 2023 competition will include two awards for sustainability reporting.
+Reports must be based on a generally recognized framework, such as the ESRS, Global Reporting Initiative (GRI) Or IFRS, and be included within the Annual Report.

 SCORING OF POINTS